-Our capital expenditures, excluding cash paid for acquisitions, for fiscal 2011 were approximately \$2.1 million.
-We believe that our capital expenditures, excluding cash paid for acquisitions, for fiscal 2012 will be approximately \$12.2 million.
-The significant increase in projected capital expenditures in 2012 is being driven by the planned retrofitting of a new warehouse facility in the New York metropolitan area.
-We expect to finance the capital expenditures associated with the retrofitting of this facility, which we expect to be approximately \$11 million through the planned incurrence of additional long term debt.
-Recurring capital expenditures will be financed with cash generated from operations and borrowings under our revolving credit facility.
+Our capital expenditures, excluding cash paid for acquisitions, for fiscal 2012 were approximately \$3,186.
+We believe that our capital expenditures, excluding cash paid for acquisitions, for fiscal 2013 will be approximately \$25,000, of which \$11,000 will be funded with the restricted cash from the NMTC loan.
+The significant increase in projected capital expenditures in 2013 is being driven by the renovation and expansion of our newly leased Bronx, New York distribution facility which we expect will run approximately \$21,000 for the year.
+Recurring capital expenditures will be financed with cash generated from operations and borrowings under our New Revolving Credit Facility.
 Our planned capital projects will provide both new and expanded facilities and improvements to our technology that we believe will produce increased efficiency and the capacity to continue to support the growth of our customer base.
-Future investments and acquisitions will be financed through either internally generated cash flow, borrowings under our credit facilities or other indebtedness negotiated at the time of the potential acquisition or issuance of our common stock.
+Future investments and acquisitions will be financed through either internally generated cash flow, borrowings under our senior secured credit facilities in place at the time of the potential acquisition or issuance of equity or debt securities, including, but not limited to, longer term, fixed rate debt securities and shares of our common stock.